 - Braking will lean your bike more: In the same as accelerating out of a corner makes your bike straighten up, braking or slowing down during a corner will make your bike want to lean over more.

 - Only use what can get away with: This is a very important point, use your rear brake around a corner as softly as you can get away with.
-If you were to slam on it during a corner it will result in a crash.
+If you were to slam on your rear brake during a corner it will result in a crash.

-Use your Rear Braking to assist Front Brake in emergency braking
+Use your Rear Braking to assist Front Braking in emergency braking

 Without a doubt, the fastest way to slow your bike down is to use both brakes together.
-Whilst your front brake has a far higher braking power, the braking power of both brakes working together is undoubtedly stronger than just your front brake.
+Whilst reaching for your front brake lever will result in higher braking power, the braking power of both brakes working together is undoubtedly stronger than just using them alone.

 Should I use Rear Break or Front Brake First for emergency braking?

-Using both at the same time will result in the most brake power quickest.
-Without a doubt, your front brake will be far more effective to slow your bike down so if you had to prioritize, use your front brake first.
+Using both the front and rear brakes at the same time will result in the most brake power quickest.
+Without a doubt, front braking will be far more effective to slow your bike down so if you had to prioritize, use them first.

 Why does using Both Breaks Together make your Bike Slow Down Quicker?

 When you brake any vehicle, including a motorcycle, your brakes turn kinetic energy (movement of the wheels spinning) into heat energy (i.e friction on the brakes & wheels) (REF: ARTOFMANLINESS).
-By having two brakes working together you’re dissipating the heat energy across two separate brake pads resulting in a larger surface area of friction.
+By using front and rear brakes and having two brakes working together you’re dissipating the heat energy across two separate brake pads resulting in a larger surface area of friction.
 This means that your bike stops much faster.

 Use your Rear Braking to Perform Hill Starts & other Maneuvers

 Your rear brake is critical when performing hill starts or really any maneuver that needs to begin from a braked stop.
-This is because it’s impossible to ease off your front brake and use the same hand to ease onto the throttle.
+This is because it’s impossible to ease off your front brake lever and use the same hand to ease onto the throttle.
 It’s just too much for one hand to do.
-By using your rear brake (which uses your foot) you can carefully release the brake whilst easing onto the throttle at the same time.
+By using your rear brake (which uses your right foot) you can carefully release the brake whilst easing onto the throttle at the same time.
+This maneuver is only possible because you can pivot on your right foot and throttle your hand.

-By modulating the clutch, rear brake, and throttle a motorcyclist can keep their revs up whilst still traveling at a enough slow speed to perform a u-turn.
-This maneuver is impossible to complete with the front brake.
+By modulating the clutch, rear brake, and throttle a motorcyclist can keep their revs up whilst still traveling at enough slow speed to perform a u-turn.
+This maneuver requires rear tire control and is impossible to complete with front braking.

 Use your Rear Braking to transfer weight backward on your bike: